Writing a Skills-Based Resume: Template & Guide

 Problem-Solving

-- Identified and resolved critical technical issues, minimizing downtime and ensuring uninterrupted service for clients.
+- Identified and resolved critical technical issues, minimizing downtime and ensuring uninterrupted client service.

 - Implemented process improvements to streamline workflows and increase operational efficiency, resulting in a 20% reduction in production costs.